 “I flattened out my hands and proceeded to arrange my arms into the shape of a large ‘X’,” said one staffer.

-Staff members then repeatedly apologized in general terms to allow just enough room for confusion as to whether the apology was for their inability to carry out the request or for the store’s fantastically rigid protocol.
+Staff members then repeatedly apologized in an ambiguously general manner to allow just enough room for confusion as to whether the apology was for their inability to carry out the request or for the store’s fantastically rigid protocol.